geoff-maddock/secret-lodge/SecretLodge-All-Brainstorming.md

 - 2-6 players
 - 60 - 120 mins (no reference)
 - takes place over 6+ rounds
-- each round has phases where
+- each round has phases
   - elections - new aldermen are elected for each district
   - income - income is awarded based on the state of your lodge
   - the chase - players take actions round robin until all players have passed